RePL Multi Rotor Sub7 or Sub25

 Does an organisation conducting research and development need a ReOC?

-Yes, there is a requirement for organisations undertaking research and development to have a UAV operator certificate (ReOC).
+Yes, there is a requirement for organisations undertaking research and development to have a RPA operator certificate (ReOC).
 A ReOC is required for any operation for hire or reward and, as such, the reward of the research falls into that category.
 Australian universities wishing to operate a drone (RPA) for research and development purposes are required to hold a CASA-issued ReOC.

 Do I need an ReOC if I intend to demonstrate a drone (RPA) to prospective clients?